ltoscano/living-data-service/CONTRIBUTING.md

 # CONTRIBUTING.md
-# Contributing to Living PDF Service
+# Contributing to Living Data Service

-Thank you for considering contributing to Living PDF Service!
+Thank you for considering contributing to Living Data Service!
 We welcome contributions from the community.

 ## 🤝 How to Contribute